sjinno/shipu/README.md

 With that being done, you should be able to run it following the **Usage** section...

-If that sounds annoying (It would at least be annoying to me :P), alternatively (**ACTUALLY THIS IS RECOMMANDED FOR NOW.**) you can simply `git checkout python` and you should be able to ignore these steps and just follow the **Usage** section.
+If that sounds annoying (It would at least be annoying to me :P), alternatively (could be more stable) you can simply `git checkout python` and you should be able to ignore these steps and just follow the **Usage** section.